adamdjbrett/adamdjbrett-v3/README.md

 3. what is going on with design.md?
 4. cv.md issues
     - educations should be education
-    - italics can I have italics in the front matter please?
-    - lots of white psacing
+    - reduce the amount of whitespace
+    - experience needs three levels of depth to it:
+      - title:
+        - list:
+          - sublist:
     - experience is misaligned
-5. set favicon
+5. Service needs a sublist as well\
-6. reduce menu size
+6. reduce main menu size

 ---